Wild weather puts climate back on global agenda before 2015 deadline

 British opposition leader Ed Miliband said at the weekend that Britain was "sleepwalking to a climate crisis".

 Last year was the warmest on record in Australia with heatwaves, droughts and wildfires.
-Prime Minister Tony Abbott is skeptical of a link to man-made global warming.
+Prime Minister Tony Abbott is sceptical of a link to man-made global warming.

 "If you look at the records of Australian agriculture going back 150 years, there have always been good times and bad," he told reporters during a tour of drought-stricken farming regions this week.
 "This is not a new thing in Australia."